tommichaels/snc-tommichaels/README.md

 # Seven Sigms Group (SSG) Full-stack developer Assessment Test

 ### Primary Languages and Tools:
-"This assessment by Seven Sigma Group (SSG) was for the Full-Stack Developer role.
+This assessment by Seven Sigma Group (SSG) was for the Full-Stack Developer role.
 The documentation and supporting materials were of pristine quality, enabling me to implement all the required functionalities, along with some optional ones.
 This application showcases a Next.js full-stack solution that displays user details one at a time when selected, along with a timestamp indicating when the details were requested.
-Below are the core features of the application, along with a link to view it."
+Below are the core features of the application, along with a link to view it.

 ### Summary

-#### Frontend Implementation:
+### Frontend Implementation:

+#### Check out the app [here!](https://snc-tommichaels.vercel.app/)

 1. **Button Selection Functionality**:
    - I implemented a feature where initially no buttons are selected.